awchungwork/pa7-agent/README.md

 An important part of building a customer service agent is to be able to interface with databases to gather and record information about the user and the movies.
 As a starting point, implement the `book_ticket` tool in `agent.py` and integrate them into your agent.

 We have created a mini movie showtime database in `agent.py` that you can use to gather information about the movies and help with movie booking requests.
 When your agent booked a new ticket, make sure to update the `ticket_database` and deduct the ticket price from the user's balance.
 For any requests that can't be handled by your agent, make a human customer support request by calling the `file_request` tool to add the request to the `request_database`.
-Your should print the databases whenever you make new updates to them.
+You can print the databases to confirm that they are accurate.

 Here is an example of what you should expect to see when you run the REPL: